WafaaAlshaikh/Google-page/README.md

 ### To run the project:
 1. install the project
-2. install life server
+2. install server
-3. open the project then use life server.
+3. open the project then use server.